re7urn0/IDAPython-Book-Notes/README.md

 # IDAPython-Book-Notes
-&lt;The Beginner's Guide to IDAPython> notes, record via markdown
+*The Beginner's Guide to IDAPython* notes, record via markdown